 Brexit (European Union Withdrawal)

-The United Kingdom left the European Union on 31 January 2020, although there is a planned 11 month transition period.
-During this time, the UK will still follow all the EU's rules and regulations, remain in the single market and the customs union and the free movement of people will continue.
+The United Kingdom left the European Union on 31 January 2020 with an 11-month transition period following.
+During this time, the UK still followed all the EU's rules and regulations, remained in the single market and the customs union and the free movement of people continued.
+On December 31, 2020 that transition period ended following the adoption of a new UK-EU trade deal.

 Further information about Brexit can be found on the Government's The UK and the EU have agreed a deal page.
 If are a UK citizen living in the EU you can check specific guidance for the country you live in.